top of page

 Sodium hypochlorite (NaClO) is widely used as a disinfectant and bleaching agent.
 It is a weak base because it partially dissociates in water to form hypochlorite ions (ClO⁻), which can react with acids and bases in solution.
 Its weak base nature means it has a moderate pH, usually around 11, and it does not fully ionize like strong bases.

 Understanding sodium hypochlorite’s behavior helps in handling it safely and predicting its reactions, especially in water treatment and cleaning applications.
+So, the next time you use bleach, remember its properties and how they affect its use!

 Summary